- »Collection List

 This series on finance and privates sector development (PSD) reports on lessons from DECFP impact evaluations.

 The series captures the experience, innovative approaches and solutions for development of the World Bank Group covering financial sector topics of relevance to both the public and private sectors.
 The series is comprised of short knowledge notes, policy notes, case studies, lessons learned or a combination therein.
+This series was formerly known as Finance in Focus.

 The FIRST Lessons Learned series is a synthesis of the Financial Sector\r + Reform and Strengthening Initiative's (FIRST’s) experiences and lessons gained from technical assistance engagements funded by FIRST.
 For more information, visit https://www.firstinitiative.org/